michael2012z/BitBible/markdown/KJV/files/1Chr.md

 26. Also the valiant men of the armies were, Asahel the brother of Joab, Elhanan the son of Dodo of Beth–lehem,

-27. Shammoth the Harorite, Helez the Pelonite,Shammoth: or, ShammahHarorite: or, HaroditePelonite: or, Paltite
+27. Shammoth the Harorite, Helez the Pelonite,

 28. Ira the son of Ikkesh the Tekoite, Abi–ezer the Antothite,

-29. Sibbecai the Hushathite, Ilai the Ahohite,Sibbecai: or, MebunnaiIlai: or, Zalmon
+29. Sibbecai the Hushathite, Ilai the Ahohite,

-30. Maharai the Netophathite, Heled the son of Baanah the Netophathite,Heled: or, Heleb
+30. Maharai the Netophathite, Heled the son of Baanah the Netophathite,

 31. Ithai the son of Ribai of Gibeah, that pertained to the children of Benjamin, Benaiah the Pirathonite,

-32. Hurai of the brooks of Gaash, Abiel the Arbathite,Hurai: or, HiddaiAbiel: or, Abi–albon
+32. Hurai of the brooks of Gaash, Abiel the Arbathite,

 33. Azmaveth the Baharumite, Eliahba the Shaalbonite,

-34. The sons of Hashem the Gizonite, Jonathan the son of Shage the Hararite,Hashem: or, Jashen
+34. The sons of Hashem the Gizonite, Jonathan the son of Shage the Hararite,

-35. Ahiam the son of Sacar the Hararite, Eliphal the son of Ur,Sacar: or, ShararEliphal: or, ElipheletUr: or, Ahasbai
+35. Ahiam the son of Sacar the Hararite, Eliphal the son of Ur,

 36. Hepher the Mecherathite, Ahijah the Pelonite,

-37. Hezro the Carmelite, Naarai the son of Ezbai,Hezro: or HezraiNaarai: or Paarai the Arbite
+37. Hezro the Carmelite, Naarai the son of Ezbai,

-38. Joel the brother of Nathan, Mibhar the son of Haggeri,the son…: or, the Haggerite
+38. Joel the brother of Nathan, Mibhar the son of Haggeri,

 39. Zelek the Ammonite, Naharai the Berothite, the armourbearer of Joab the son of Zeruiah,